Evaluating Delivery Models

 - Citrix Virtual Apps and Desktops Service - Breaks a typical deployment into multiple management domains.
 The access and control layer components are hosted and managed in the Citrix Cloud by Citrix while the resource layer components remains managed by the local IT team either as an on-premises, public cloud or hybrid cloud model.
 Citrix manages the hardware, sizing, and updates to the access and control components while the local IT team manages the resources.
 In addition, if the public cloud hosts the resources, the local IT team does not have to manage the resource hardware.

-- Citrix Managed Desktops - Not only manages the access and control layer components (similar to the cloud service offering), but it also manages the hardware layer.
+- Citrix Virtual Apps and Desktops Standard for Azure - Not only manages the access and control layer components (similar to the cloud service offering), but it also manages the hardware layer.